 - Desired Range

-For the above information, there are some conclusions that can be drawn out.
+From the above information, there are some conclusions that can be drawn.

 Firstly, while we can see that over time private jets have gotten quicker, the progress isn’t as fast or as dramatic as you might first expect.
 This is best seen with the latest flagship aircraft.
 Realistically, the maximum cruise speed has only increased by 16 knots compared with the previous generation of flagship aircraft.